kywalker00/notes/README.md

-# notes
+# Notes

-My notes on various topics
+This repository contains my notes on various topics.
+Feel free to create pull requests to add more notes.